marano/blog/_posts/2014-12-05-ruby-gc-tuning-parameters.markdown

     Factor to control major GC timing, given by: `control threshold = this factor * number of old objects from the last major GC`.

     The `control threshold` is compared with the current number of old objects.
-If the `control threshold` is exceeded by the number of old objects since the last major marking phase, another major GC will be forced.
+If the `control threshold` is exceeded by the number of old objects since the last major marking phase, another major GC will happen.

     Special note: if you want to disable generational garbage collection, you can specify 0.9 (any number lesser than 1.0).